Francis Chukwuemeka Eze

 Francis Chukwuemeka Eze is a Nigerian physicist and researcher.
-He is the vice chancellor of Federal University of Technology, Owerri.
+He was the vice chancellor of Federal University of Technology, Owerri.

 He is a recipient of the Commonwealth Academy Staff Scholarship award, Association Commonwealth Universities, London, 1983; grantee, International Committee Science Unions, India, 1995.
 Member of Nigerian University Physics Series (secretary since 2002), Nigerian Institute Physics.

 Background

-Francis Chukwuemeka Eze was born on October 13, 1956 in Onitsha, Anambra, Nigeria to the family of Clement Diwoha and Grace Martha Ezejimadu.
+Eze was born on October 13, 1956, in Onitsha, Anambra, Nigeria, to the family of Clement Diwoha and Grace Martha Ezejimadu.